MikeiLL/mz-mindbody-api/README.txt

 Initial release.

 == Upgrade Notice ==

+= 2.4.9 =
+Events listing can now have an added Location Filter.

 = 2.4.7 =
 MZ Mindbody API has been almost completely re-written.
 Requires php version >= 5.6.
 You _may_ have to re-enter some settings.